dou3516/Awesome-Remote-Sensing-Dataset-Plus/datasets/ObjectDetection.md

 ## Annotation types
 General annotation types includes: Horizontal B-Box(HBB), Oriented B-Box(OBB), instance segmentation, diamond style, CEDAI, key point, and so on.<br>
 - **Horizontal B-Box(HBB)**<br>
-  - (xmin, ymin, xmax, ymax)
+  - (xmin, ymin, xmax, ymax)<br>
     ![HBB_xyxy](../images/HBB_xyxy.png)<br>
-  - (xcenter, ycenter, width, height)
+  - (xcenter, ycenter, width, height)<br>
     ![HBB_xywh](../images/HBB_xywh.png)<br>
   - ...
 - **Oriented B-Box(OBB)**<br>
-  - (xcenter, ycenter, width, height, angle)
+  - (xcenter, ycenter, width, height, angle)<br>
     ![OBB_xywha](../images/OBB_xywha.png)<br>
-  - (x1, y1, x2, y2, x3, y3, x4, y4)
+  - (x1, y1, x2, y2, x3, y3, x4, y4)<br>
     ![OBB_xy4](../images/OBB_xy4.png)<br>
   - ...
 - **instance segmentation**<br>
   - ...
 - **diamond style**<br>
     Used in RarePlane dataset.
 Each aircraft is labeled in a diamond style with annotators instructed to label the nose, left-wing, tail, and right-wing in order.
 This annotation style has the advantage of being simplistic, easily reproducible, convertible to a bounding box, and ensures that aircraft are consistently annotated as other formats can often lead to imprecise labeling.
-Furthermore, this annotation style enables us to pull out two valuable features of aircraft: Their length and wingspan.
+Furthermore, this annotation style enables us to pull out two valuable features of aircraft: Their length and wingspan.<br>
     ![diamond style](https://www.cosmiqworks.org/wp-content/uploads/2020/04/1_gif.gif)<br>

 - **VEDAI**<br>
   Used in VEDAI dataset.
-The annotation contains the image ID, the coordinates of the center in the image, the orientation of the vehicle, the 4 coordinates of the 4 corners, the class name, a flag stating if the target is entirely contained in the image, a flag stating if the vehicle is occluded.
+The annotation contains the image ID, the coordinates of the center in the image, the orientation of the vehicle, the 4 coordinates of the 4 corners, the class name, a flag stating if the target is entirely contained in the image, a flag stating if the vehicle is occluded.<br>
   ![VEDAI](../images/VEDAI.png)<br>
   ![VEDAI_annotation](../images/VEDAI_annotation.png)<br>